microsoft/configmgr-hub/README.md

 1. Go to **Community** > **Community hub** > **Your hub**.
 1. Select **Add an Item** to open the contribution wizard.
       ![Join Configuration Manager's Community hub](./media/3555935-add-community-hub.png)
-1. Specify the **Type** of object you want to share from the drop down menu.
+1. Specify the **Type** of object you want to share from the drop-down menu.
 The following object types are available:
      - Configuration item
      - CMPivot query
      - Report